titan-foundation/blade/README.md

-I like programming-languages, defi and malware
+I like programming-languages, defi, web3 and cybersec.

+Skills: NodeJS, Typescript, Rust, Golang (Go), Frontend development, Backend development, Solidity and more